 Key Takeaways

-Not just that - you’re now also armed and ready to tackle any physical therapy problems you may come across.
+And now you know the most common problems in physical therapy!
+You're now also armed and ready to tackle any physical therapy problems you may come across.

 Let's go over some of the key points we mentioned in this article: